-When it comes to location, the highest average paycheck (around $60K annually) can be spotted in Burlingame, Calif.; Commerce, Calif. ($55K), Dallas, Texas ($51K), and Chicago, Ill. ($40K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of Orlando, Fla. — at about $38K, salaries are some of the lowest in the country.
-Across Crowne Plaza Hotels & Resorts' U.S. offices, employees in the state of Massachusetts earn the most, taking home approximately $56K per year.
+When it comes to location, the highest average paycheck ($66K per year) can be spotted in Burlingame, Calif.; Commerce, Calif. ($55K), Dallas, Texas ($51K), and Chicago, Ill. (approximately $40K) are the next top-paying cities.
+Approaching the lower end of the pay scale (at about $38K) is Orlando, Fla.
+U.S. pay levels are highest in the state of Massachusetts; salaries there average to around $56K annually.

 Years of Experience